F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 - enums and enum classes
 - constants
-For shared libraries, we have to export symbols.
-Becasue of the differences between the compilers, and to support using the same headers for both shared and static libraries it is better to use macros

-The macro from the `GenerateExportHeader` is named `<target name>_EXPORT`, we can check the exact name in the export header file.
+- templates

-Only the symbols needed by external code should be exported.
+Additionaly, only the symbols needed by external code should be exported.
 The exeption is when the the interface use templates.
-In this case, all symbols used by the template should be exported.
+In this case, all symbols used by the template (but not the template itself) should be exported.

+The `<export macro>` from the `GenerateExportHeader` is named `<target name>_EXPORT`, we can check the exact name in the export header file.

 ## CMake Configuration